-- 1 pound of ground chicken or turkey
+- 1 pound ground chicken (minced chicken) - or turkey

-- 2 tablespoons of ginger, grated (or 1 tablespoon Gourmet Garden Ginger)
+- 2 tablespoons ginger - grated (or 1 tablespoon Gourmet Garden Ginger)

-- 3 tablespoons of soy sauce (low sodium)
+- 3 tablespoons soy sauce - low sodium

 - Preheat a large wok (a deep pan will also do) over high heat.
 Spray the wok with nonstick cooking spray.